Gooraeng/AL9oo_/README.md

   * Others     - Do you have anything else to say besides these two options?

 #### 4. /invite
-- Provides If you interested in AL9oo.
+- Provides invitation link If you interested in AL9oo.

 #### 5. /help
 - Provides all commands informations that you can use.

 #### 6. /redeem
-- Provides redeem link.
+- Provides ALU redeem link.

+#### 7. /source
+- Provides AL9oo source from github.

-#### 7. /support
+#### 8. /support
 - Provides AL9oo Support discord server link.